-Technology Partner/Collaborator Build Involvement Dell EMC Server, storage, and networking hardware Gemalto (A Thales Company) Hardware security module (HSM) for storing keys HyTrust Asset tagging and policy enforcement, workload and storage encryption, and data scanning IBM Public cloud environment with IBM-provisioned servers Intel Intel processors in the Dell EMC servers RSA Multifactor authentication, network traffic monitoring, and dashboard and reporting VMware Compute, storage, and network virtualization capabilities
+Technology Partner/Collaborator Build Involvement Dell EMC Server, storage, and networking hardware Gemalto (A Thales Company) Hardware security module (HSM) for storing keys HyTrust (An Entrust Company) Asset tagging and policy enforcement, workload and storage encryption, and data scanning IBM Public cloud environment with IBM-provisioned servers Intel Intel processors in the Dell EMC servers RSA Multifactor authentication, network traffic monitoring, and dashboard and reporting VMware Compute, storage, and network virtualization capabilities

-71 DOCUMENT CONVENTIONS
+DOCUMENT CONVENTIONS

-- 72 The terms "shall" and "shall not" indicate requirements to be followed strictly to conform to the - 73 publication and from which no deviation is permitted.
-The terms "should" and "should not" indicate that - among several possibilities, one is recommended as particularly suitable without mentioning or - rs excluding others, or that a certain course of action is preferred but not necessarily required, or that (in - the negative form) a certain possibility or course of action is discouraged but not prohibited.
-The terms - terms "can" and "cannot" indicate a possibility and capability, whether material, physical, or causal.
+The terms "shall" and "shall not" indicate requirements to be followed strictly to conform to the publication and from which no deviation is permitted.
+The terms "should" and "should not" indicate that among several possibilities, one is recommended as particularly suitable without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.
+The terms "may" and "need not" indicate a course of action permissible within the limits of the publication.
+The terms "can" and "cannot" indicate a possibility and capability, whether material, physical, or causal.